Astavie/Shatter/README.md

 zig build -Drelease-safe
 ```

-The output can then be found and run in `./zig-out/bin/`
+The executable is then located at `./zig-out/bin/shatter`

 ## Usage